gerwld/memento-extension/SECURITY.md

 ## Updates and Maintenance

-I regularly update Memento to fix bugs, improve functionality, and enhance security.
+We regularly update Memento to fix bugs, improve functionality, and enhance security.
 It is recommended to keep your extension up to date to ensure the best user experience and security.

 ## Contact